MohdTabish008/Django_Projects/README.md

 As we all know django has a MTV(models,templates,views) work flow.I have learned the concept & applications of templates & views.
 I have created simple project in which I have injected my Django based data into my html page.
 This is stored in the main branch of the django project repository.Authentication user ,login ,logout is studied.Final blog is ready.
 E-Commerce website is under progress.Target is to display products as a slideshow.Next target is to add a cart.Next, then the target is to use JavaScript To Increment items in our cart.
-Now adding and removing the items from cart is being worked on.Java Script is fundamental building block of any e-commerce wevbsite
+Now adding and removing the items from cart is being worked on.Java Script is fundamental building block of any e-commerce website.JSON and Jquery are very very  important for a well structured e-commerce site.